 What is Robotic Welding?

-Robotic welding refers to using machines or robots to carry out welding tasks instead of humans.
-These robots are equipped with specialized tools and programmed to weld parts with high accuracy and speed.
-Robotic welding can perform different types of welding, such as arc welding, spot welding, and laser welding.
-These robots are designed to work in industries like automotive, aerospace, and manufacturing.
+Robotic welding is the use of robots to perform welding tasks, replacing human workers.
+These robots are equipped with specialized tools and programmed for precision.
+They can perform various welding techniques, such as arc welding, spot welding, and laser welding, making them ideal for industries like automotive, aerospace, and manufacturing.

 1. Better Accuracy